-By the late 60's it was evident the 10,000 square foot building was quickly becoming too small.
+By the late 60s, it was evident that the 10,000-square foot building was quickly becoming too small.
 In 1974, architect E. Stewart Williams was commissioned to design the current building for the museum.
 Further growth resulted in the construction of the Doris and Walter N. Marks Administration Building and the 1996 completion of the Steve Chase Wing and the Education Center.

 Major renovations, and even bigger donations of art, transformed the institution, which also sharpened its programming with nationally significant exhibitions.
 In April 2004, the Board of Trustees decided to shift the museum's focus from a multi-disciplinary museum to a world-class art museum with a vibrant theater program.

 In evaluating the current strengths and directions of the museum, it became clear that the art collections were growing and that the art audience was expanding – primarily in the areas of architecture, photography, and contemporary glass.

 A study of the area's other institutions also brought a realization that there were other established organizations providing exhibitions in the natural sciences.

 One year later, in April 2005, the museum officially changed its name from Palm Springs Desert Museum to Palm Springs Art Museum to reflect its emphasis on the visual and performing arts.

 The museum remains committed to serving as an innovative community cultural center, and expanding its exhibitions, programs, and services in the visual and performing arts.